 Parcel tracking number

-A unique parcel code, a tracking number (postal identifier) or a track number is used by both postal operators and delivery services in order to identify the parcel.
-This number is given automatically, at a point of the postal registration.
-Let's find out why a tracking number is so important, discovering all the information about it.
+Postal operators and delivery services use a unique parcel code, a tracking number (postal identifier), or a tracking number to identify the parcel.
+This number is given automatically at the point of postal registration.
+Let's discover why a tracking number is so significant, finding all the information about it.

 What is a tracking number?

-A tracking number is a unique number or numbers', letters', or symbols' combination, identifying a package.
-One can easily recognize who sent the parcel, from which country it was sent, country of destination, information about the recipient, using this number.
-The tracking number is given at the point of the parcel registration, being not changed all the way through one mail operator.
+A tracking number is a unique number or numbers, letters, or symbols combination identifying a package.
+One can easily recognize who sent the parcel, from which country it was sent, the country of destination, and information about the recipient using this number.
+The tracking number is given at the point of the parcel registration, not being changed through one mail operator.

 Types & Formats of Tracking Numbers